eweinhaus/EnergyPlan/memory-bank/activeContext.md

 ## Current Status

-The Energy Plan Recommendation Agent MVP is **COMPLETE** and committed to GitHub repository (as of December 2025).
-All phases have been successfully implemented, tested, and validated.
+The Energy Plan Recommendation Agent MVP is **COMPLETE, DEPLOYED, AND LIVE** in production on Render (as of December 2025).
+All phases have been successfully implemented, tested, validated, and deployed to production.

 ## Recent Changes (MVP Completion)